Reesejones1989/TheMikaverse/README.md

 The Mikaverse! 🚀✨

 Welcome to THE MIKAVERSE — where stardust meets hustle, and magic meets mayhem.
-Created by Mika, the Sagittarius queen born 11/29/1991 ♐, this site is your portal to stories, spells, and sagas from the multiverse itself.
+Created by Mika, the Sagittarius queen born from chaos and Nebula Nectar ♐, this site is your portal to stories, spells, and sagas from the multiverse itself.

 ## What’s Inside?